OfficeDev/Project-Accelerator/README.md

   </html>
 ```

-1. Press _OK_ to save the changes and close the dialog.
+11. Press OK to save the changes and close the dialog.
-2. Press the _Save_ button and then the _Publish all customizations_ button to have the changes made.
-Once published, you can close the browser tabs.
+12. If not already added, add the site map
+* Add existing -> more-> Site Map
+* Choose Project – msdyn_ProjectServiceCore
+* Click add
+13. Select the site map and click edit
+14. Select the Reports option under Reporting
+* Select Type = Web Resource
+* URL = Accelerator Power BI report
+* Save and close
+15. Click Publish
+16. Go back to the Project app and click Report
+17. The report will now show up taking up the entire section

 ![Save and Publish buttons](images/save-changes-for-reports.png)